Delimitation Commission

 - Final boundaries are notified and become law.

-Significance of Delimitation Commission
+Delimitation Commission Significance

 The Delimitation Commission ensures democratic equality, helps eliminate malapportionment, and reflects demographic realities in the political map.
 It also plays a key role in strengthening federalism by maintaining proportional representation.

-Challenges Faced by Delimitation Commission
+Delimitation Commission Challenges

 Despite its neutrality, the Delimitation Commission faces several issues that hinder complete electoral reform.
 These challenges relate to legal, demographic, and political complexities.